I love making big layer cakes but sometimes I just want to make a little something sweet. That’s where this mini chocolate cake recipe comes in.

-- Granulated Sugar – I do not recommend reducing the amount of sugar or changing the type of sugar, as it will change the texture of the cake.
+- Granulated Sugar – I do not recommend reducing the amount of sugar or changing the type of sugar.
+It will change the texture of the cake.

 - Unsweetened Cocoa Powder – I prefer using regular baking cocoa, but you can also use dutch-processed or black cocoa powder.

-- Salted Butter – If you only have unsalted butter on hand you can use it in place of the salted butter and add 1/4 tsp of salt.
+- Salted Butter – If you only have unsalted butter on hand, use it in place of the salted butter and add 1/4 tsp of salt.
 You can also use vegan butter in its place!

-- Egg White – If you have an egg allergy you can use a flaxseed egg or 2 Tbsp of egg whites from a carton.
+- Egg White – You can also use 2 Tbsp of egg whites from a carton.

 - Buttermilk – You can also use full fat yogurt, sour cream, whole milk, or an alternative yogurt or milk (almond, soy, oat) if you’re dairy free.